-Baldr, son of Óðinn and Frigg, is a fair god “so bright that light shines from him”; despite his near invulnerability like the Greek hero Achilles, he was killed by his blind brother Höðr guided by the divine troublemaker Loki.
+Baldr, son of Óðinn and Frigg, is a fair god “so bright that light shines from him”; despite his near invulnerability like the Greek hero Achilles, he was however killed by his blind brother Höðr guided by the divine troublemaker Loki.
 It is a significant event in the eschatological process which will result in the destruction of the leading gods at Ragnarök – or Ragnarøk(k)r.
-Besides the fact that for hard polytheists gods are real beings, there are various interpretations among scholars about the profound meaning of the Baldr’s myth, from re-awakening of a vegetation god to shamanic initiation rite.
+According to Snorri and Völuspá, after that event, Baldr will come back from Hel – the place of the ordinary dead – in a renewed world.
+Besides the fact that for hard polytheists gods are real beings, there are various interpretations among scholars about the profound meaning of the myth of Baldr’s death, from the re-awakening of a vegetation god to a shamanic initiation rite.
 An interesting explanation is suggested by Claude Lecouteux, who writes: “Baldr corresponds with an archetype of an ideal being whose innocence is intolerable to a world that knows itself as imperfect and blameworthy.”

 “He washed not his hands